Definition, Etiology, Pathogenesis Top

 1. Serology (enzyme-linked immunosorbent assay [ELISA], indirect immunofluorescence) is the key method of confirming the diagnosis of an acquired infection that is used in epidemiologic investigations:

 1) Rubella-specific serum IgM antibodies (false-positive and false-negative results are possible) appear on day 2 after the onset of the rash, persist for ~1 month, and reappear in the case of reinfection.

 2) A more than 4-fold increase in rubella-specific serum IgG antibodies over a period of 2 to 4 weeks or seroconversion between acute and convalescent serum titers are both diagnostic of postnatal infection.
 Stable IgG titers indicate a history of infection and a resulting immunity.

-2. Isolation of the virus (culture) or viral RNA (reverse transcription polymerase chain reaction [RT-PCR]) from various specimens: throat (swab) or nasopharynx (lavage), urine, blood, or cerebrospinal fluid; this is useful in diagnosing CRS.
+2. Isolation of the virus (culture) or viral RNA (reverse transcription polymerase chain reaction [RT-PCR]) from various specimens: throat or nasopharynx, urine, blood, or cerebrospinal fluid; this is particularly useful in diagnosing CRS.

 Other diseases associated with a generalized rash:

 1) Infections: Measles, scarlet fever (group A streptococcus), enteroviruses, adenoviruses, parvovirus B19, Epstein-Barr virus, Mycoplasma.